 American Academy of Oral and Maxillofacial Radiology

-The AAOMR-XDR grant is an Early-stage Faculty Innovative Research Award, supported by XDR Radiology.
-It is intended to foster the growth of early career oral and maxillofacial radiologists and the future of our specialty by promoting bold, innovative, high-risk high-reward imaging-sciences pilot research projects that can lead to grant support from governmental and private funding agencies such as the NIH and NSF.
-Awardees will be required to present their findings at Annual Sessions of the AAOMR, and submit annual progress reports and closing descriptions of their projects.
-Awardees will be expected to publish their findings in refereed scientific journals.
+The AAOMR-XDR grant is an Early-stage Faculty Innovative Research Award supported by XDR Radiology.
+It is intended to foster the growth of early career oral and maxillofacial radiologists and the future of our specialty by promoting bold, innovative, high-risk, high-reward, imaging-sciences, pilot research projects that can lead to grant support from governmental and private funding agencies such as the NIH and NSF.
+Awardees will be required to present their findings at the Annual Session of the AAOMR, and submit annual progress reports and closing descriptions of their projects.
+Awardees will be expected to publish their findings in peer-reviewed scientific journals.

-Up to two awards will be given annually.
-The amounts awarded will be determined by the AAOMR Corporate Grant Review ad-hoc committee based on the quality and numbers of applications.
+Up to two awards will be given annually and will be determined by the AAOMR Grant Review ad-hoc subcommittee based on the quality and number of applications.
 The award funds will be disbursed through the applicant’s university/institution.
 The funding period will last 1-2 years.

 Eligibility is limited to applicants who satisfy all of the below criteria:

-- Early-career oral and maxillofacial radiologists, within ten years of graduation from a CODA accredited OMR graduate program. (e.g. for the application date of October 2016, the applicant must be graduated on or after July 2006)
+- Early-career oral and maxillofacial radiologists within ten years of graduation from a CODA-accredited OMR graduate program (i.e. for the application date of May 2022, the applicant must be graduated on or after May 2012).